Build Thread 1981 CJ7 Trail Rig Build

 I'll likely swap in the Dana 70 rear axle with the current leaf spring setup, at least at first.
 The rear flexes pretty well and this rig rides REALLY nice, for a leaf sprung setup.
 I'll run a Dana 80 spool in the rear, modified for use in the Dana 70, and a locker up front on the D60.
 I'll be running 40"-42" Maxxis Trepador Stickies, so I'll need to pick a gear set somewhere between a little taller than my current 4.88's, and say 6.16:1.

 I FINALLY was able to track down a 23 spline NP203 input shaft, out of a '74-'79 Dodge pickup.
 It took me about 4 or 5 months of moderately active searching to finally find one.
 I got that swapped out the other day, so my doubler case is ready to go into the Jeep!
 Also have my triple stick shifters ready to go.
-Along with my 6.68:1 granny 1st gear, 4:1 D300 and 2:1 NP203 and 4.88:1 gears, I'll finally have my 261:1 crawl ratio!
-Once I get the doubler case installed, I'll look at getting the Dana 70 in place, move the engine/trans/t-cases forward as much as I can (will also be swapping over to a Ford Escort dual speed electric fan setup, to save a little space) and make sure that I'll have acceptable front and rear driveline lengths, and move forward with my trans/t-case mounting brackets and a full length belly skid plate.
+Along with my 6.68:1 granny 1st gear, 4:1 Dana 300 and 2:1 NP203 and 4.88:1 gears, I'll finally have my 261:1 crawl ratio!
+Once I get the doubler case installed, I'll look at getting the Dana 70 in place, move the engine/Transmission /t-cases forward as much as I can (will also be swapping over to a Ford Escort dual speed electric fan setup, to save a little space) and make sure that I'll have acceptable front and rear driveline lengths, and move forward with my Transmission /Transfer Case mounting brackets and a full length belly skid plate.
 Looks like this old "mild trail rig" is going to turn into more of a buggy, after all.

 If anyone has been bored enough to read all of this, I'm LEANING towards aborting my tube chassis rock buggy build, and making this CJ7 my dedicated trail rig!
 I'll throw a few random pictures that I've taken, and will update soon with any more progress made!